Financial Aid

 • Borrower’s Rights and Responsibilities- Parents who receive a Direct PLUS Loan have varying rights and responsibilities as described in the Borrower’s Rights and Responsibilities Statement, attached to the Master Promissory Note (MPN).
 For more detailed information on eligibility and how to apply for the Direct Parent PLUS Loan, visit here.

-• Federal Supplemental Educational Opportunity Grant Program (FSEOG) – Federal Supplemental Educational Opportunity Grants are available to a limited number of students with exceptional financial need.
+• Federal Supplemental Educational Opportunity Grants are available to a limited number of students with exceptional financial need.
 Grants are based on available funds and do not have to be repaid.
-Need is determined by the financial resources of the student and parents and the cost of attending school.
+The need is determined by the financial resources of the student and parents and the cost of attending school.

 Student Loan Programs

-Hollywood Institute and Hollywood Institute of Beauty Careers offers a variety of low interest loans that enable students to meet their educational costs.
+Hollywood Institute offers a variety of low-interest loans that enable students to meet their educational costs.
 Educational loans MUST BE PAID BACK.
 Interest charges vary with the type of loan, and a minimum monthly payment may be required.

-• Subsidized and Unsubsidized Stafford Loan – In the Federal Direct Loan Program, repayment begins six (6) months after a student drops below half-time status or six (6) months after completion of the program.
+• Subsidized and Unsubsidized Stafford Loan – In the Federal Direct Loan Program, repayment begins six (6) months after a student drops below half-time status or six (6)months after completion of the program.
 The subsidized loan has a fixed interest rate that is determined each year by the federal government.
-This loan is need based.
-Unsubsidized loans are non-need based loans to students who meet the qualifications.
-The loan is based on the cost of attendance less any other financial aid a student receives.
-The interest is charged through the life of the loan.
+This loan is need-based.
+Unsubsidized loans are non-need-based loans to students who meet the qualifications.
+The loan is based on the cost of attendance, less any other financial aid a student receives.
+The interest is charged throughout the life of the loan.

-NOTE: A student’s financial aid is solely the responsibility of the student.
+NOTE: A student’s financial aid is solely the student’s responsibility.
 Each student is responsible for correctly completing all applications and processing paperwork in a timely manner.
-If student aid is not received by Hollywood Institute or Hollywood Institute of Beauty Careers while the student is in school, the student is responsible for all tuition and fees due to Hollywood Institute and Hollywood Institute of Beauty Careers.
+If Hollywood Institute does not receive student aid while the student is in school, the student is responsible for all tuition and fees due to Hollywood Institute.

 Hollywood Institute of Beauty Careers’ Federal School Code: 041625